data-craft-01/ab_testing/README.md

 7. Apply hypothesis testing and check assumptions
    • Looking at the summary statistics, the control and Test groups seem similar, but are the two groups statistically significant? - investigate statistically.
    • Check Normality & if Normal Distribution, check homogeneity.
+  	      > Test for normality - Shapiro Test
+  	      > Test for homogeneity - Levene Test
    • Apply tests (Shapiro, Levene Test, T-Test, Welch Test, Mann Whitney U Test)
-8. Evaluate the results, pick the variation that performed best, and cancel the one that performed poorly.
+9. Evaluate the results, pick the variation that performed best, and cancel the one that performed poorly.
-9. Recommend business decision to your customer/director/ceo etc.
+10. Recommend business decision to your customer/director/ceo etc.

 ### Approach